Meet the Parents: Plot

-After Greg loses Jinxy, he temporarily replaces him with a near-identical stray whose tail he spray-paints, while buying time to find the real Jinxy.
-While at the engagement party, the imposter cat makes a mess of the house, including destroying Debbie's wedding dress.
-Greg's deception is exposed when a neighbor finds the real Jinxy and confronts Greg, so the entire Byrnes family demand that Greg leave Long Island.
+After losing Mr. Jinx, Greg temporarily replaces him with a nearly identical stray whose tail he has spray-painted, while buying time to find the real cat.
+While the family are at the engagement party, the imposter cat makes a mess of the house, including destroying Debbie's wedding dress.
+Greg's deception is exposed when a neighbor finds the real Mr. Jinx and Jack confronts Greg, so the entire Byrnes family demands that he leave Long Island.

-Jack accuses Greg of lying about taking the Medical College Admission Test because his CIA contacts could not find any record of a Gregory Focker.
-Greg retaliates by revealing that he has seen Jack engaging in secret meetings, receiving passports and speaking in Thai.
+Jack accuses Greg of lying about taking the Medical College Admission Test because his CIA contacts could not find any record of a Greg Focker.
+Greg retaliates by revealing that he has seen Jack engaging in secret meetings, receiving passports and speaking in Thai over the phone.
 He deduces that Jack has taken on a new CIA mission, but Jack angrily reveals that he was arranging a surprise honeymoon in Thailand for Debbie and her fiancé Bob.

-A devastated Greg drives to the airport to return to Chicago, but he is detained by airport security for refusing to check his suitcase, which is too large to be a carry-on, and taking out his anger on a flight attendant, while shouting 'Bomb' on a plane.
-Back at the Byrneses' house, Pam shows her parents copies of Greg's MCAT transcript, which his parents faxed her; the CIA found no record of Greg because his legal name is Gaylord, not Gregory.
+A devastated Greg drives to the airport to return to Chicago but gets so angry that he is eventually detained by airport security for refusing to check in his luggage and for saying the word "bomb" on the plane while venting his anger out on the stewardess.

+At the Byrneses' house, Pam shows her parents copies of Greg's MCAT transcript, which his parents faxed to her.
+As well, the CIA found no record of Greg because his legal name is Gaylord, not Gregory.
 Jack still believes that Greg is an unsuitable husband for Pam, but Dina lectures him about his consistent disapproval of any man whom Pam brings home.
 After hearing Pam make a heartfelt phone call to Greg, apologizing for not sticking up for him, Jack realizes that she truly loves him.

 Jack rushes to the airport and convinces security to release Greg.
-The two clear the air with each other, and Greg admits his fear of not living up to Jack's unattainable standards.
+The two make peace with each other, and Greg admits his fear of not living up to Jack's unattainable standards.
 After ensuring Greg's loyalty and devotion to Pam, Jack finally accepts him and asks him to be his son-in-law.

-After returning to the Byrneses' home, Greg proposes to Pam while Jack and Dina listen from their bedroom, agreeing that they should now meet Greg's parents.
-After Debbie's wedding, Jack views footage of Greg recorded by hidden cameras that he had placed around the house.
-Earlier, Greg accused Jinx of flushing the broken toilet when it was him all along, and upon finding one of Jack's hidden cameras, Greg vents his frustrations with Jack, and also exposes Denny as a marijuana user.
+After returning to the Byrneses' home, Greg proposes to Pam while Jack and Dina listen from their bedroom, agreeing that they should now meet his parents.
+After Debbie's wedding, Jack views footage of Greg recorded by hidden cameras that he had placed around the house, but when Greg finds one of the cameras, he vents his frustrations with Jack.